 Studying research use

 A growing area of interest is the study of research use in policy and practice, including the processes, structures and systems (both formal and informal) that shape this use.
 We believe that research can assist decision making; in which case, how best to do this is itself an important research question.
 In other words, we need to be ‘evidence informed’ about how we use research evidence!
-Our work in this area develops further the work undertaken in the European Commission funded ‘Evidence Informed Policy and Practice in Education in Europe’ (EIPPEE) project and an Education Endowment Foundation funded project on enabling research use in schools in England.
+Our work in this area includes: the European Commission funded ‘Evidence Informed Policy and Practice in Education in Europe’ (EIPPEE) project; the Science of Using Science Review and the ESRC funded study of the UK What Works Centres, and an education Endowment Foundation funded project on enabling research use in schools in England.